Dubai (2005 film): Pre-production

-In February 2004, Scriptwriter Ricky Lee, along with co-writer Shaira Mella Salvador, director Rory Quintos and producer Tess Fuentes, flew to Dubai in the United Arab Emirates to conduct research for the film and interview various Overseas Filipino Workers in the emirate.
+In February 2004, scriptwriter Ricky Lee, along with co-writer Shaira Mella Salvador, director Rory Quintos, and producer Tess Fuentes, flew to Dubai in the United Arab Emirates to conduct research for the film and interview various Overseas Filipino Workers in the emirate.
 The interviews would serve as a composite for the film.

 Development

-Two months after the production teams visit to Dubai, Director Quintos along with the three main cast and a skeleton crew composed of 13 people went to Dubai to shoot the movie.
+Two months after the production teams visited Dubai, director Quintos, along with the three main cast, and a skeleton crew composed of 13 people, went to Dubai to shoot the movie.
 Among the shooting locations were the Dubai International Airport, Burj Al-Arab, Dubai Creek and Sheikh Zayed Road.
-Scenes were also shot in a shopping mall, a bazaar (souq) and in the desert.
+Scenes were also shot in a shopping mall, a bazaar (souq), and in the desert.

-Scriptwriter Lee remarks about the reason about making the film tens years later, in 2015: “While I don’t remember much about making Dubai, I do remember that what we wanted to show was that no matter where a Filipino is, wherever he is in the world, he will remain a Filipino,” Lee says.
+Scriptwriter Lee remarks about the reason for making the film ten years later, in 2015: “While I don’t remember much about making Dubai, I do remember that what we wanted to show was that no matter where a Filipino is, wherever he is in the world, he will remain a Filipino,” Lee says.
 “That being a Filipino is not about where you are, it’s something ingrained in the heart.”